Powered by Salure

 Avoiding common pitfalls from online definitions

-• External articles may recommend opening headcount while payroll needs average headcount for accuracy.
+External articles may recommend opening headcount while payroll or finance teams need average headcount for accuracy.
+Inconsistent inclusion of contingent workers can skew comparisons across reports.

 How should teams label and store the attrition definition documentation?